-Helvetas engages in humanitarian relief to help people in developing countries deal with disasters, making sure that the humanitarian response is combined with long-term development cooperation.
+Helvetas engages in humanitarian aid to help people in developing countries deal with disasters, making sure that the humanitarian response is combined with long-term development cooperation.

 Why humanitarian response matters

 Poor people struggle with day-to-day survival, and can hardly invest in the future: for example, save extra food or reinforce houses.
 They cannot choose where to live, and often end up building their homes on exposed coastlines, slopes and arid lands.
 Thus, disasters tend to take the heaviest toll on the poor.